sjmulder/align/README.md

 The target width can be set with **-w** *width* and defaults to the `COLUMNS` environment variable, or 80 if unset.
 Tabs are converted to spaces.
 If the input stream does not support seeking it is first copied to an unnamed temporary file.
+Unicode aware, but every grapheme is assumed to be one character wide.

 Example
 -------